urvishkapadiya/terraform-aws-infra/README.md

-# Terraform AWS VPC with Public and Private Subnets
+# Terraform AWS VPC with Public and Private Subnets (Coding Challenge)

 This project provisions an AWS Virtual Private Cloud (VPC) and AWS EC2 using **Terraform**, including **3 public subnets, 3 private subnets, an Internet Gateway, NAT Gateways, and route tables** across multiple Availability Zones.
 It also demonstrates modular Terraform structure for scalability and reusability.